practicingruby/practicing-ruby-paid/posts/gregory/012-working-with-binary-file-formats.md

   "V"  -> a 32bit unsigned little endian int (packs 54 as: 36 00 00 00)
 ```

-While I went to the effort of expanding out the byte sequences to make it easier to see what is going on, you don't typically need to do this at all while working with `Array#pack` as long as craft your template strings carefully.
+While I went to the effort of expanding out the byte sequences to make it easier to see what is going on, you don't typically need to do this at all while working with `Array#pack` as long as you craft your template strings carefully.
 Of course, some knowledge of the underlying binary data doesn't hurt, and our implementation of `write_dib_header` actually depends on it.

 ```ruby
 class BMP